anil78-ops/infra-iaac/README.md

-# Terraform Infrastructure as Code (IaC)
+# 🚀 Terraform Infrastructure as Code (IaC)

-This repository contains **Terraform Infrastructure as Code (IaC)** used to provision and manage AWS infrastructure using reusable modules and automated CI/CD pipelines.
+This repository contains **Terraform Infrastructure as Code (IaC)** used to provision and manage AWS infrastructure using **modular Terraform architecture** and **automated GitHub Actions pipelines**.

-Infrastructure changes are automatically validated, planned, and applied using **GitHub Actions**.
+Infrastructure changes are validated, planned, and deployed automatically through **CI/CD pipelines**.

 ---

-# Repository Structure
+# 📦 Repository Structure

 ```
 infra-iaac
 │
 ├── .github
 │   └── workflows
-│       └── iaac-terraform-dev.yml   # Terraform CI/CD workflow
+│       └── iaac-terraform-dev.yml
 │
 ├── environments
 │   └── dev